vitaliymosh/vitaliymosh/README.md

-# Hello there, I'm Vitalii Moshkivskii! 👋
+## Hello there, I’m Vitalii Moshkivskii! 👋

-## About Me
+### About Me
-I'm a  JavaScript web developer with three years of experience creating web applications.
-I've had the opportunity to be involved in developing projects from scratch, focusing on creating dynamic front-end applications across various domains such as marketplaces, freelance platforms, and admin panels, as well as SPA-landings with engaging animations.

-While I have a strong focus on front-end development, I've also dabbled in backend technologies, working with tools like Express.js, and continuously seek out new opportunities to expand my knowledge in backend development.
+I’m a passionate JavaScript web developer with four years of experience building dynamic, user-friendly applications from the ground up.
+My journey has taken me through various domains—marketplaces, freelance platforms, admin panels, and single-page landing sites—where I’ve crafted engaging, animation-rich front-end experiences.
+While my expertise lies in front-end development, I’ve also explored backend technologies like Express.js, and I’m always eager to deepen my understanding of server-side development.

-## Tech Stack
+### Tech Stack
+- **Languages:**
-- **Languages:** JavaScript (JS), TypeScript (TS)
+  - JavaScript (ES5+), TypeScript
-- **Frameworks & Libraries:** React, Redux, Next.js, Gatsby
+- **Frameworks & Libraries:**
+  - React, Next.js, Gatsby
+- **UI & Styling:**
-- **UI Design:** HTML5, Material-UI (MUI), styled-components, CSS, SASS/LESS, tailwind
+  - HTML5, Material-UI (MUI), styled-components, CSS, SASS/LESS, Tailwind CSS
+- **Data Fetching & State Management:**
-- **Data Fetching:** Redux Thunk/Saga, React Query, Axios
+  - Redux, Redux Thunk/Saga, React Query, Axios
-- **Backend & APIs:** Express.js, gRPC, REST API
+- **Backend & APIs:**

-## What I'm up to
+  - Express.js, gRPC, RESTful APIs

+### What I’m Up To
-🌱 I'm on a continuous journey of learning and growth in both front-end and back-end technologies.
+- 🌱 Continuously growing in both front-end and back-end technologies
-🚀 Developing responsive and interactive applications.
+- 🚀 Developing responsive, interactive applications that delight users
-🔍 I always exploring new technologies and methodologies to enhance user experience and streamline development.
+- 🔍 Exploring new tools and methodologies to improve user experience and streamline development workflows

-## Let's Connect
+### Let’s Connect
-Feel free to reach out to me for collaboration or just a chat about web technologies.
-I'm always open to discussing new projects or sharing insights into web development.
+I’m always open to collaborating on exciting projects or simply chatting about the latest in web development.
+Whether you have an idea to build together or want to exchange insights, feel free to drop me a message!